Ontario’s housing supply progress

 On this page Skip this page navigation

-While housing starts have hit record levels over the last two years, unnecessary red tape is still slowing down construction and preventing more homes from being built at the pace Ontarians need and deserve.
+Ontario’s housing starts are continuing to trend in the right direction, despite major global and national economic challenges.
+Housing starts have hit record levels over the last two years, but unnecessary red tape is still slowing down construction and preventing more homes from being built at the pace Ontarians need and deserve.

 Those delays are also increasing costs and adding to Ontario’s housing affordability problem.
 For example: